• Home • Files • Structures • Download

 CpCoreDriverInit()

-The implementation of this function is dependant on the operating system.
+The implementation of this function is dependent on the operating system.
 Typical tasks might be:

 • clear the interrupt vector / routine